ZeusOfTheCrows/zeusofthecrows.github.io/web/useful-sites.md

 ---

 - [dlanham](https://dlanham.com/): **Beautiful** art and animation, most is available as [paid] wallpapers.
-- [signalnoise](https://signalnoise.com/): more art, this time of a synthwave flavour.
+- [signalnoise](https://signalnoise.com/): more art, this time of a synthwave flavour. this site introduced me to several bands, and encouraged me to watch drive.

 - [sensefulsolutions](http://www.sensefulsolutions.com/): “Tech solutions that make sense.”
 - [xahlee](http://xahlee.info/): Of course I had to include Xah Lee.
 Whilst I disagree with him on a surprising number of points, I appreciate what he does.
 - [radiotower](http://radiotower.su/): Soviet themed internet radio [[Playlists](http://listen.radiotower.su:8000/)]